 Reviewer and Guest Contributor at Kirkus Reviews

-- My essay “Teaching and Writing for Inclusive Excellence” will be included in the upcoming special Diversity Issue, publishing on August 1, 2017, which introduced the Kirkus Collections initiative.
+- My essay “Teaching and Writing for Inclusive Excellence” was included in the special Diversity Issue, published on August 1, 2017, which introduced the Kirkus Collections initiative.
 My piece was the lead feature posted on Kirkus‘s site on October 10, 2017.

 - Reviews at Kirkus are unsigned, but I contribute about 100 reviews of picture books and early readers each year.

 Selected Publications with Other Journals and Newspapers and Sites: